Exempt Vs. Non-Exempt Employees: What’s The Difference?

 Using the tips on this list, you can learn to calculate work hours like a pro.
 But keep in mind that “translating” employee start and stop times into a number you can multiply by their pay rate is only a small piece of the puzzle.

 The process includes other variables such as overtime, lunch breaks, time off, and even the way you schedule your team.
-So, it’s not just about calculating work hours, it’s about managing your workforce better.
+So, it’s not just about calculating work hours.
+It’s about managing your workforce better.

 That’s where Sling can help.